 Hermitage Meditation Centre, located in Rawdon, Quebec, is the home and teaching centre of Ajahn Dhammarakkhito.
 The place began in 1998 as a gift from Eric DeLorimier, whose life had drastically changed when he became Ajahn’s student two years previously.

 In the beginning, it was the project of Eric alone to build the place from scratch, on a forgotten piece of land in the forest.
-Since that time, it has grown into a small community of lay students and supporters of Ajan.
-(If you want to read more about how Eric first came to build it, the full story is written here.)
+Since that time, it has grown into a small community of lay students and supporters of Ajahn.

 The nursery is an important aspect of the place, as it provides a way for the students living and working there to maintain and fund the meditation centre, and is what makes it possible for new people to come and learn meditation freely.
 It is run entirely by the students of meditation, along with volunteers from all over the world.

-So far, we are six permanent meditation students along with Ajan.
+At present, we are six permanent meditation students along with Ajahn.
 Until now, most of us in this community of meditators have originally arrived as volunteers at the nursery, and the nursery work continues to be a big part of how we spend our time.

-While we are happy to do this, both as a means of supporting Ajan and the community, and because we believe in the mission of the nursery itself (to help people become more independent by growing their own fruit), our main aim is to use our work and all parts of our daily life as a meditation, to work on ourselves and to progress in our practice.
+While we are happy to do this, both as a means of supporting Ajahn and the community, and because we think that the result of people growing more of their own food and being more independent can only be positive, our true aim with this material work is only to use it, and all parts of our daily life as a meditation, to work on ourselves by removing impurities and cultivating goodness and wisdom in ourselves.